 The remote peer reviewers will be specialists in the ambit of the respective proposals.
-Requests for written reviews will be solicited electronically, or through appropriate media platform from peers located at remote locations from the NRF.
-Applicants will be requested to provide between 6 to 10 possible reviewers.
+Requests for written reviews will be solicited electronically, or through appropriate media / means from peers located at remote locations from the NRF.
+Applicants will be requested to provide between 6 and 10 possible reviewers.
 It is in the applicant's best interest to ensure that the selected reviewers are aware of the submission and are thus likely to respond.
-It is also in the applicant's best interest to ensure that selected reviewers have no possible conflict of interest in submitting a review; should that be the case review reports will be dismissed without consideration.
+It is also in the applicant's best interest to ensure that selected reviewers in submitting a review; should that be the case review reports will be dismissed without consideration.